 Leah Rabovsky, LCSW's style

-🎯 Direct 💙 Warm 🥇 Empowering 🤝 CollaborativeWhy Leah Rabovsky, LCSW chose to be in the helping profession
+💙 Warm 🥇 Empowering 💭 Open minded 🤝 CollaborativeWhy Leah Rabovsky, LCSW chose to be in the helping profession

 I became a therapist because I’ve always been deeply curious about people: the humanity we all share, our struggles, our resilience, and the stories that shape us.
 My work is relational and trauma-informed, grounded in safety, connection, and honesty.
 I’m not here to “fix” you, but rather to walk with you as you rediscover emotional freedom.
 I have seen how pain can turn into resilience when it’s finally met with compassion instead of criticism.

 I believe everyone deserves a space where they feel seen, understood, and supported.
-My passion is helping people find safety within themselves again after experiencing trauma or loss and to rediscover peace, confidence, and emotional freedom.
+My passion is helping people heal and recover after experiencing trauma or loss and to rediscover peace, confidence, and emotional freedom.

 Leah Rabovsky, LCSW's approach

-My approach is flexible and personalized drawing from trauma-informed and attachment-based models.
-I utilize Internal Family Systems (IFS) and somatic techniques to help you connect with different parts of yourself in an embodied way that fosters healing and self-compassion.
-This is a non-pathologizing approach that many find deeply empowering especially for those recovering from childhood trauma.
+My approach is flexible and personalized towards each individual.
+I hold a collaborative, open-minded and supportive approach where we would discuss together which approaches can be most helpful to you.
+For clients healing from a single-incident trauma, Trauma-Focused CBT can help support a structured and effective processing of the event.
+For clients healing from childhood trauma, Internal Family Systems (IFS) and somatic techniques in therapy can help you connect with different parts of yourself in an embodied way that fosters healing and self-compassion.
+This is a non-pathologizing approach that many find deeply empowering.
 I also incorporate psychodynamic and attachment-based therapy to explore how past relational patterns shape your present experiences.
-For clients healing from a single-incident trauma, Trauma-Focused CBT can help support a structured and effective processing of the event.

 What you can expect from sessions with Leah Rabovsky, LCSW

-As a relational therapist who prioritizes the therapeutic relationship helping you feel safe in the alliance is paramount.
-You can expect a space that feels grounding and real.
+As a relational therapist who prioritizes the therapeutic relationship, you can expect a space of warmth and connection.
 You don’t have to edit yourself here.
-I believe healing happens when we stop performing and start being real, messy, human, and honest.
+I believe healing happens when we stop performing and start to show the messy, human sides of ourselves.
 Together we will explore your past, present, and future and what’s happening beneath the surface.
 You can anticipate a collaborative compassionate environment so you don’t have to figure it out alone.

 Leah Rabovsky, LCSW's experience working with the Jewish community

 As an Orthodox Jew, I understand the unique cultural and emotional challenges within the Jewish community.
-I also recognize that beginning therapy can feel overwhelming—especially when stigma or fear of judgment are part of the story.
+I also recognize that beginning therapy can feel overwhelming.
+This can especially occur when stigma or fear of judgment are part of the story.
 Before becoming a therapist, I worked in Frum schools and camps, gaining firsthand insight into the struggles and resilience in the Jewish community.

 Whether you identify as Chassidish, Yeshivish, Modern Orthodox, Sephardic, secular, or unaffiliated, I offer a culturally sensitive and warm space to explore your mental health and spiritual journey.